Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 | Backup Solution Architectures | <https://azure.microsoft.com/en-us/solutions/architecture/backup-archive-on-premises-applications/> |

-# Business Continuity and Disaster Recovery Whiteboard Design Session Trainer Guide
+# Business continuity and disaster recovery whiteboard design session trainer guide

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the trainer
+-   Check in with your table participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"